Iosifts/shift_2/TrOCR/README.md

 ### Setup

 Requires python 3.6 or lower, trdg package is not updated.
+A separate execution environment is therefore recommended to run generator.py.

 Backgrounds:
 - To use different backgrounds need to be added to each environments trdg/generators/images folder